Good gear is essential on an overland trip. Your rig, your recovery tools, your camping essentials—these are what make or break a trip.

-Recovery straps are great ways to get unstuck, get over a steep climb, or get a car upright after rolling.
-But you need another rig to pull yours with the strap.
+Using a recovery strap is a great way to get unstuck, get over a steep climb, or get a car upright after rolling.
+However, you need another rig to pull yours with the strap.

 Even if you are a solo adventurer, you may run into a situation where you need the help of a passerby and a recovery strap would solve your problems.
 You may also run into someone else in need and want to help them out of a sticky situation.

 Throw a strap in your trunk for a rainy day.
 I recommend the Rhino Recovery Strap.

 How do you eat on the trail?
 Personally, I love cooking gourmet meals on the trail.
 There is nothing like a tasty dinner with a beautiful view outdoors.
 I used to cook with a cast iron over the fire but have recently upgraded to a propane stove.
 You can bring charcoal grills, or cooking grates to grill over a fire.
 Whatever you bring make sure you have everything you need to stay fed and satisfied.

 For more information on overland kitchen setups and cooking gear, check out our article on Overland Kitchen Setups.